Integer programs with bounded subdeterminants and two nonzeros per row: Structure of graphs with bounded odd cycle packing number

 Given a vortex $V=(H,\Omega)$ and a vertex subset $A$, we denote by $V-A$ the vortex obtained by deleting the vertices in $A$.
 If $\mathcal{V}$ is a set of vortices, we let $\mathcal{V}-A:=\{V-A:V\in \mathcal{V}, V-A \neq \varnothing\}$.

 A \emph{surface} $\surf$ is a non-empty compact connected Hausdorff topological space in which every point has a neighborhood that is homeomorphic to the plane~\cite{MoharThom}.
-Let $\surf(h,c)$ denote the surface obtained by remove $2h+c$ open disks with disjoint closures from the sphere and gluing $h$ cylinders and $c$ M\"obius strips onto the boundaries of these disks.
+The \emph{M\"obius strip} is the one-sided non-orientable surface obtained from a rectangle by identifying two of its parallel sides with one of them taken in the opposite direction to the other.
+Let $\surf(h,c)$ denote the surface obtained by removing $2h+c$ open disks with disjoint closures from the sphere and gluing $h$ cylinders and $c$ M\"obius strips onto the boundaries of these disks.
 As stated by the classification theorem of surfaces, every surface is topologically equivalent to $\surf (h,c)$, for some $h$ and $c$.
 The \emph{Euler genus} $\eg(\surf)$ of a surface $\surf \cong \surf(h,c)$ is $2h+c$.
 Let $\surf$ be a surface and let $\Delta$ be a closed disk in the surface.
 We denote by $\bd(\Delta)$ and $\inter(\Delta$) the boundary and the interior of $\Delta$, respectively.

 \begin{definition}[Linear decomposition and adhesion] Let $V=(H,\Omega)$ be a vortex with $\Omega=(u_1,u_2,\ldots,u_n)$.
 A {\em linear decomposition} of $V$ is a collection of sets $(X_1,X_2,\ldots, X_n)$ such that \begin{itemize} \item for each $i\in [n]$, $X_i \subseteq V(H)$ and $u_i\in X_i$, and moreover $\cup_{i=1}^n X_i = V(H)$; \item for every $uv\in E(H)$, there exists $i\in [n]$ such that $\{u,v\}\subseteq X_i$, and \item for every $x\in V(H)$, the set $\{i:x\in X_i\}$ is an interval in $[n]$. \end{itemize} The {\em adhesion} of the linear decomposition is $\max(|X_i\cap X_{i+1}|: 1\le i \le n-1)$. \end{definition}